 With temps in the 70’s and hero dirt on the trails from recent spring storms, the Grand Junction region is primed for epic mountain biking.
 Grand Junction trails, combined with our neighbor to the west, Fruita and neighbor to the east, Palisade, make for a destination worth using a few days of paid vacation to cover as much as possible!
 Lunch Loops, Three Sisters Park, Kokopelli Loop Trails Area, 18 Road Trails Area, Rabbit Valley Trail System, Palisade Rim Trail, Rapid Creek Trail… we could keep going, but you get the point!
 Get here and click here for trail details.

 Are skinny tires more your thing?
-Well, pack your sunscreen and hit the road over the Colorado National Monument on the 23-mile Rim Rock Drive, featuring unbelievable views of red rock canyons and towering monoliths, with the chance to watch desert big horn sheep or the elusive collard lizard.
+Well, pack your sunscreen and hit the road over the Colorado National Monument on the 23-mile Rim Rock Drive, featuring unbelievable views of red rock canyons and towering monoliths, with the chance to spot desert big horn sheep or the elusive collard lizard.
 For a mellow ride, look to the Colorado Riverfront Trail, stretching 28-miles of mostly flat, paved trail skirting the edge of the Colorado River throughout the Grand Valley.

 Brews (and wine, too)

 The only thing that beats a cold beer after a hard ride is making that beer local.
 Grand Junction has long been known as Colorado’s Wine Country, featuring 26 wineries with tasting rooms, but did you know that the valley also offers local beer and spirits?